-An ultrasound can show if a person is having a girl, usually at around 20 weeks.
+An ultrasound can show if a pregnant person is having a girl, usually at around 20 weeks.
 Amniocentesis and other tests can also provide a definitive answer.
-There are many myths, but research has not shown that any other method can tell.
+There are also myths about signs a person is having a girl, but research does not support these.

 Friends and family may point out signs of having a girl or boy, but most of these will probably be based on folklore rather than science.